 The Venus Project is currently engaging in initial detailed design procedures for our next phase: the Center for Resource Management.
+This facility will be the area of a mid-sized university campus and will act as a stepping stone towards the development of our proposed experimental cities.
 The building designs are taken directly from the over 5500 design sketches that Jacque Fresco produced over the last 41 years, with the design layout arranged by Roxanne Meadows, and Adam Bouzane, D.EDDT, a Building Technologist, System Administrator, is spearheading the phases below.

 The entire facility will be designed to be as self-sustaining as possible, with all of the energy coming from renewable sources and food grown onsite.
 Located in the central area will be a “Museum of the Future”.
 This unique museum will show educational exhibitions to help people both understand the state of present-day technology, as well as its potential when utilized humanely within a Global Resource Based Economy.
 There will be accommodations for visitors who want to stay for more than a day, and educational seminars will be provided for them to learn more about this social direction.